Seiya Suzuki Preview, Player Props: Cubs vs. Diamondbacks

-On Friday, Seiya Suzuki (.405 on-base percentage in past 10 games, 60 points above season-long percentage) and the Chicago Cubs play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 2:20 PM ET.
+Seiya Suzuki -- hitting .410 in his past 10 games -- will be in action for the Chicago Cubs against the Arizona Diamondbacks, with Merrill Kelly on the mound, on September 9 at 2:20 PM ET.

-In his last appearance, he went 1-for-4 with a triple against the Diamondbacks.
+He racked up two hits (going 2-for-3) in his most recent appearance against the Diamondbacks.

 Seiya Suzuki Game Info & Props vs. the Diamondbacks